Trump imposes major sanctions on Russian oligarchs, officials, companies

 Breaking News Emails

-A number of high-profile individuals are cited in Friday's action, including the chairman of state-owned Gazprom, Russia's largest company, the secretary of Russian Security Council, and the director of the national guard troops.
+A number of high-profile individuals are cited in Friday's action, including Putin's son-in-law, the chairman of state-owned natural-gas monopoly Gazprom, Russia's largest company.
+Also on the list: the secretary of the Russian Security Council, and the director of the national guard troops.

 The administration stressed on Friday that the sanctions would hold until those individuals wielded their influence to curb the Kremlin's pervasive activities.